dorateq/flask-ml-serverless/README.md

     curl  https://flask-ml-jon.azurewebsites.net
     ```
 - Connect azure devops to github through service connection
-- Make changes to project and push to github
+- Make changes in local new branch to project and push to github
-- Open A PR, review and merge
+- Go to github actions and run a workflow for CI pipeline run
-- Go to github actions and watch the CI pipelines run
+- Open A PR, review and merge to main branch
 - Go to Azure devops and watch CD pipeline run
 - Test app url with curl to verify as before
     ```